If you’re reading this, you probably regularly think or say ‘I hate my job’.

 Even if you’ve decided you can’t take it anymore and are going to quit your job, you may want to hold off for a bit.

 If you can handle another few weeks or months, you might be able to get to your next bonus or a company activity that you’ve been looking forward to.
-Plus, that extra time gives you an opportunity to start job hunting.
+Plus, that extra time gives you an opportunity to update your CV and start job hunting.

 5. Account for your personal life